tutorly/sherlock/README.md

 # Sherlock
 A webscraping python bot that pulls data from SPU's "covid cases" site and notifies students when there are updates.

-**NOTICE:** Project Sherlock stopped running in December 2020 due to SPU changing their website to a dynamic Tableau dashboard.
-However, our team is commited to notifying students.
-We will continue sending notifications until the administration decides to do it themselves.
-To sign up for notifications, visit this [link](https://tutorly.com/covid).
+**NOTICE:** Project Sherlock stopped running in December 2020 because SPU changed their website to a dynamic Tableau dashboard.
+Since our team has moved onto other projects, we will no longer support this.
+If you are interested in bringing Sherlock back to life (could probably get it working with Tesseract-OCR, for starters), please contact Soren at sorenrood@gmail.com.

 ### How do I start the bot?
 run `python main.py`